 In Forex trading, one of the most popular currency pairs for trading for both experienced and novice traders is the EUR/JPY pairing.
-The Japanese Yen and Euro are a significant currency pairing as they represent almost 3% of all daily transactions on the worldwide foreign currency exchange market and the EURJPY pair is actually the seventh most traded pair of all currencies in the world.
+The Japanese Yen and Euro are a significant currency pairing, as they represent almost 3% of all daily transactions on the worldwide foreign currency exchange market, and the EUR/JPY pair is actually the seventh most-traded pair of all currencies in the world.
 This is a popular pairing due to the interesting and volatile nature of these currencies on the financial market.
-It is possible for an investor to make a significant profit when trading in this pair within just a short space of time, making this pairing especially suitable for traders who prefer scalping.
+It is possible for an investor to make a significant profit within just a short space of time when trading in this pair, making this pairing especially suitable for traders who prefer scalping.
 In the past, its volatility is such that it has reached almost 210 pips within its history.

 Guide to the Japanese Yen

-The Yen is the Japanese currency and is the 3rd most widely traded currency in the world after the US Dollar and the Euro.
-It is also the fourth reserve currency after the US Dollar, Euro and Pound Sterling and is one of the most stable and strong currencies within the Forex market.
-For the last decade, the Japanese government have kept interest rates low which adds to the appeal of this currency for trading.
-The Japanese economy is based primarily on exports, with some of their biggest and best known companies such as Sony, Honda and Nissan being known all over the world.
-Almost half of the country’s economic activity comes from exportation and the Yen is kept relatively weak by the government who prefer to do this in order to encourage overseas sales.
-Therefore, the nation’s central bank, the Bank of Japan (or BoJ), takes measures to ensure Japanese companies remain competitive in their trades abroad by keeping their currency at a weaker level.
-The Yen forms the point of reference for the majority of other Asian currencies too, so for example, if the Chinese Yuan is going to be revalued, the Yen too will follow suit.
-Japan also has a relatively high savings rate, especially when compared to that of the United States where the savings rate currently stands at -1%.
+The Yen is the currency of Japan, and is the third most widely traded currency in the world after the US Dollar and the Euro.
+It is also the fourth reserve currency after the US Dollar, Euro and Pound Sterling, and is one of the most stable and strongest currencies within the Forex market.
+For the last decade, the Japanese government has kept interest rates low, which adds to the appeal of this currency for trading.
+The Japanese economy is based primarily on exports, with some of their biggest and best-known companies such as Sony, Honda and Nissan being known all over the world.
+Almost half of the country’s economic activity comes from exportation, and the Yen is kept relatively weak by the government, who prefer to do this in order to encourage overseas sales.
+To this end, the nation’s central bank, the Bank of Japan (or BoJ), takes measures to ensure that Japanese companies remain competitive in their trades abroad by keeping the currency at a weaker level.
+The Yen forms the point of reference for the majority of other Asian currencies too; so for example, if the Chinese Yuan is going to be revalued, the Yen will follow suit.
+Japan also has a relatively high savings rate, especially when compared to that of the United States, where the savings rate currently stands at -1%.
 There are numerous important Japanese data reports to which keen traders should pay close attention before executing their trades.
-These include the Tankan Report, the Tokyo Area CPI and the Bank of Japan interest rate decisions.
+These include the Tankan Report, the Tokyo Area CPI, and the Bank of Japan interest rate decisions.

 |Broker||Min Deposit||Regulation||Bonus||Read More||Visit Site|